bespokewd1/BespokeAgency/src/content/blog/wordpress-has-officially-banned-wp-engine-affecting-millions-of-websites.md

 **Scalability:** As your business grows, so can your website.
 Custom solutions can easily evolve to accommodate new features or changes, allowing for seamless growth.

 **Your Goals, Your Options**

 Transitioning from WordPress or page builders to a custom website may feel daunting, especially if you’re used to the “plug-and-play” approach.
-However, investing in a custom solution pays off significantly in the long run, offering the independence and control essential for online success.
+However, investing in a custom solution pays off significantly in the long run, **offering the independence and control** essential for online success.

-Whether you're a small business owner seeking to establish a unique online presence or a web developer student eager to build real-world skills, now is the time to explore your options.
-Don’t let the recent WordPress situation dictate your online strategy.
-Discover the potential of custom web solutions, and ensure that your website not only meets your current needs but also sets you up for future success.
+Discover the potential of custom web solutions, and ensure that your website not only meets your current needs but also sets you up for future success.\
+\
+Get in touch with us today for a complimentary consultation on your digital marketing and web design needs!